msuryavanshi982/plutonium_fork-repo/README.md

 # Promise has typically 3 states
 - Pending : not awaited and hence has not completed yet ( e.g. typically when you dont await an axios or db call)
 - Rejected: When promise failed ( wrong url | server down etc)
-- Fulfilled: Promise completed succesfully (e.g. db call has completed and returned a result succesfully)
+- Fulfilled(RESOLVED): Promise completed succesfully (e.g. db call has completed and returned a result succesfully)
-// - settled : referes to a combination of either rejhected or fulfilled
+// - settled : referes to a combination of either rejected or fulfilled

 # What is a promise:
 - layman's definition: It is something in JS that tells us whether an operation has completed or not (pending)
 - technical definition: it is a JS object that represents whether an asynchronous operation(like db or axios call) is completed or not